Cool Joke

 Cool Joke is a Japanese rock band formed in 2001.
 The band's current lineup consists of vocalist Hiroya Ishikawa (石川 寛也), guitarist Suguru Asabatake (麻畠 卓) and drummer Hiroyuki Saitō (斉藤 広幸).

 In addition to Ishikawa, Asabatake and Saitō, the band originally featured bassist Keita Hayashi (林 圭太).
 However, Hayashi left the band in 2006.
-They performed under the Sony Music Japan Records label, but currently they are under the high numbers dream indie label.
+They performed under the Sony Music Japan Records label, but then moved to the high numbers dream indie label.
 During their time as an indie band, their activity was centered in the Fukui prefecture area.
-They are now performing on a national level, and one of their songs, "UNDO", was used as the third opening theme song for the popular anime television show, Fullmetal Alchemist.
+They are now performing on a nationally.
+One of their songs, "UNDO", was used as the third opening theme song for the popular anime television show, Fullmetal Alchemist.